muratk3n/thirdwave/en/README.md

 There was decrease soon after 1989, the fall of the Berlin Wall.
 Kept on going down past 9/11, past 2001, past the invasion of Iraq..
-But, I guess bcz eg by 2008-10 Iraq became FUBAR, vio picked up.
+But, I guess bcz by 2008-10 Iraq became FUBAR, on example, vio picked up.
 Started to decrease little before 2016, but still did not go down to 2010 levels.

 ---